 Final assembly of the new train cars will take place in New York State.
 Federal contracting provisions prohibit BART from placing any requirements on where in the U.S. assembly takes place or parts are manufactured.

-Over the next 10 years hundreds of new American jobs will be created to support the assembly of the new train cars and additional Bay Area jobs will be created in support of the design, commissioning, warranty and other activities associated with the project.
+In conjunction wtih BART's new train cars, hundreds of new American assembly jobs will be created.
+Here locally, Bay Area jobs will support the design, commissioning, warranty and other activities associated with the project.

 BART's 2009 Request for Proposal was a formal request for qualified companies to submit a comprehensive bid for the new train cars.
 The RFP provided detailed technical and commercial requirements.